D3Former: Debiased Dual Distilled Transformer for Incremental Learning: Related Work

 \subsection{Incremental Learning}

-This work focuses on class-incremental learning, where new classes are introduced to the model in distinct training phases.
-Based on the methodological approach, efforts in continual learning can be grouped into the following three heads: \emph{\bf{Regularization based:}} Knowledge distillation \cite{hinton2015distilling} has been extensively used as a regularizer to minimise the changes to the decision boundaries of previous classes while learning incrementally.
+We focus on class-incremental learning, where new classes are introduced to the model in distinct training phases.
+The methods are usually grouped into the following heads -

+\emph{\bf{Regularization based:}} Knowledge distillation \cite{hinton2015distilling} has been extensively used as a regularizer to minimise the changes to the decision boundaries of previous classes while learning incrementally.
 The model trained until the earlier phases of learning is treated as a teacher network, whose penultimate features or the logits are distilled into the incremental model.
 This was introduced in LwF~\cite{lwf} and has been widely adopted by later methods. iCaRL \cite{icarl} uses KL Divergence loss for knowledge distillation.
 LUCIR \cite{lucir} uses cosine similarity based loss for knowledge distillation and margin ranking loss for the hard examples.
 PODNet \cite{pod} uses pooling as a means of restricting change.
-It uses spatial distillation at intermediate layers and has been shown to work well on large datasets.
-LwM \cite{lwm} and RRR \cite{rrr} encourages the model to remember the Grad-CAM based explanations to further enhance the knowledge retention capability. \emph{\bf{Replay based:}} In memory replay based methods, a small subset of data from the older classes are retained and replayed while learning the later incremental phases.
-This helps to alleviate the distributional shift caused while learning the new classes~\cite{icarl,aanet,lucir}.
-Examples to be stored in the replay buffer may be randomly selected across all tasks \cite{riemer2018learning,wu2019large}, randomly selected per task \cite{joseph2021open,kj2021incremental}, by selecting an optimal coreset based on gradient statistics \cite{tiwari2021gcr} or even by solving a submodular objective \cite{brahma2018subset}.
-An alternative to storing exemplars would be to learn the distribution of the data using degenerative models and replaying the generated pseudo images \cite{shin2017continual}.
-We refer reader to \cite{rehersal} for more detailed treatment on replay-based continual learning methods. \emph{\bf{Structure based:}} Structure based methods usually allocate additional parameters for every new incremental phase.
-RPSNet \cite{rps}, learns different paths for different tasks, ensuring weight sharing among tasks.
-DER \cite{der} adds a new feature extractor for every task and uses pruning to reduce model size.
-A recent ViT based method DyTox \cite{dytox}, proposes to use a dynamic task-token expansion based method to facilitate incremental learning.
+LwM \cite{lwm} and RRR \cite{rrr} encourages the model to remember by making use of explanability techniques.